 - Red — “Hazardous” — overwhelmingly Black neighborhoods

 The red neighborhoods were denied mortgages, denied commercial loans, denied the capital investment that sustains a functioning retail environment.
-Over decades, the disinvestment became self-reinforcing:
+Over decades, the disinvestment became self-reinforcing.

 - Capital fled → property values declined